Frequently Asked Questions

 NOTE: Payment Plans are only available via credit card.

 All registrations are final; however, in case of an emergency a person can defer admission to the next scheduled Certificate Applied Positive Psychology (CAPP) class that fits their schedule.

 What is the time commitment and workload like?

 The time commitment and workload of the program consists of the required times that we are in classes.
 This includes:

-- Weekly tele-classes that meet every week for a 90-minute distance learning call.
+- Weekly zoom classes that meet every week for a 2 hour and a 90-minute distance learning call.

 - Monthly 90 minute research webinars